PrimeTimeTran/next-blog/data/blog/leetcode/1-two-sum.md

   <div id="java" className="tabcontent">
     ```java {} showLineNumbers
-    // In Java we must declare and return a Array, result in this case.
-    // This is because of Java being strongly typed.

     class Solution {
       public int[] twoSum(int[] nums, int target) {
         int[] result = new int[2];